sanskrit/raw_etexts_english/blogs/manasataramgini/2009/01/2009-01-31_nastika-notes.md

 The CMT also gives a long list of female entities who should be worshiped as the forms of the bhagavati:
 yAvad dhi dhR^ishyate loke strI-rUpam bhuvanatraye |
-tan madIyaM mataM rUpaM nIchAnIcha-kulaM gataM ||
+tan madIyaM mataM rUpaM nIchAnIcha-kulaM gatam ||
 devI chAsurI chaiva yakShiNI rAkShasaI tathA |
 nAginI bhUtinI-kanyA kinnarI mAnuShI tathA ||
 gandharvI nArakI chaiva tiryak-kanyAtha pretikA |